experiment322/controlloid-server/README.md

 ## Windoze instructions
 * Go into `/dist/windows/` folder and run `start.cmd`
 * On first run it will install and configure required software ([vJoy](https://sourceforge.net/projects/vjoystick/))
-* This takes a while and you should accept all the (annoying) prompts for a successful install
+* This takes a while and you should accept all the prompts for a successful install
 * Press any key to close the setup window
 * You can see available addresses on the server window (**DO NOT CLOSE IT**)
 * Pick one in the same network as your phone and write it exactly in the application